-3.4 SPATIAL ANALYSIS
+3.3 SPATIAL ANALYSIS

-3.4.1 SPATIAL STRUCTURE
+3.3.1 SPATIAL STRUCTURE

-The ZDM does not have clearly discernible spatial structure.
-This could be attributed the lack of a single dominant urban centre with strong functional linkages and a service threshold that covers the entire district.
-Instead, the ZDM is structured around five towns, each serving as an anchor within its local municipality and having a service threshold that covers the whole municipal area and beyond.
-These towns are Vryheid in Abaqulusi Municipality Paul

-Pietersburg in Edumbe Municipality, Phongola in uPhongolo Municipality, Ulundi in Ulundi Municipality and Nongoma in Nongoma Municipality.
+The ZDM is structured around five towns, each serving as an anchor within its local municipality and having a service threshold that covers the whole municipal area and beyond.
+These towns are Vryheid in Abaqulusi Municipality Paul Pietersburg in Edumbe Municipality, Phongola in uPhongolo Municipality, Ulundi in Ulundi Municipality and Nongoma in Nongoma Municipality.
 Nongoma and Ulundi are surrounded mainly by expansive rural settlements while Vryheid, Phongola and Paul Pietersburg (to a limited extent) developed as service centres for the surrounding commercial farmlands.
 Functional linkages among these towns is week despite being connected via a network of provincial and regional roads (refer to Annexure A).